John Herzfeld: 2 Days in the Valley

 In 1996, Herzfeld returned to feature films as the director and screenwriter of the crime thriller 2 Days in the Valley with an all-star cast that included Danny Aiello, Jeff Daniels, Teri Hatcher, Charlize Theron, Keith Carradine, Eric Stoltz, Marsha Mason, James Spader, Paul Mazursky and Louise Fletcher.
 The film was Charlize Theron's feature film debut.

 Herzfeld described the movie, which follows ten characters over 48 hours in the San Fernando Valley, as follows: "The movie is about a lot of people who either never achieved their goals, or screwed up their lives, or dropped the football the first time it was thrown to them.
 What a lot of characters share in common is this unrealized potential."

 When the press kit and advance newspaper stories for 2 Days in the Valley depicted Herzfeld as "a first-time feature filmmaker" moving from the small screen to the big screen, the Los Angeles Times published a story focusing on the omission of Herzfeld's earlier work on Two of a Kind.

 Don King: Only in America

 In 1997, Herzfeld directed Don King: Only in America, a biographical dramatization of the life of boxing promoter Don King aired by HBO.
 The film starred Ving Rhames as King and Jeremy Piven in a supporting role as closed-circuit promoter Hank Schwartz.
 The film received much critical success winning the Emmy Award for Outstanding Made for Television Movie, as well as the Directors Guild of America's DGA Award for Outstanding Directorial Achievement in Dramatic Specials.
-At the time, Herzfeld described his goal for the film:"I'm trying to tell the tale of a full-rounded character--comes from a dark past, lives in a dark world where there's always clouds overhead and somehow when the ground separates underneath him, he always seems to jump over it and never fall in. ...
-And how he does that and who props him up and what and when, that's what the movie's all about."

 15 Minutes

 Herzfeld also wrote and directed the 2001 feature 15 Minutes pairing Robert De Niro and Edward Burns.
 Herzfeld wrote at the time that he intended the film as a study of the country's fascination with celebrity—thus the title's reference to Andy Warhol's famous quote about "15 minutes of fame."
-The film received a mixed review from the Los Angeles Times, which noted:"Like many ambitious, provocative films, 15 Minutes is a bit of a mess.
-Both audacious and unwieldy, exciting and excessive, this dark thriller is too long, too violent and not always convincing.
-But at the same time, there's no denying that it's onto something, that its savage indictment of the nexus involving media, crime and a voracious public is a cinematic statement difficult to ignore."
+The film received a mixed review from the Los Angeles Times.